BenAarvik/benaarvik.github.io/content/posts/learning-by-failing-ca/index.md

 In short, having my DNS services outside of the Microsoft sphere of influence ensured I could communicate with Microsoft efficiently and get back into my tenant through DNS ownership verification.

 The time to solve my issue was about 4 weeks, as I did not have any fancy support deals with Microsoft.
 There was a lot of back and forth, and due to me using Privileged Identity Management and not being an admin, I had to do extra verification steps.
 I also missed some calls due to getting them while at work or working with other things.
-I have seen this happen to a company — they got it solved in 2.5 days, as the only focus for them was getting their environment up and going again since they were losing money every day.
+I have seen this happen to a company, they got it solved in 2.5 days, as the only focus for them was getting their environment up and going again since they were losing money every day.

 ### What did I learn?

 #### Exclusions

-The most important thing I learned was that you must always have the correct exclusion in your Conditional Access policies — this being your Break Glass Account(s).
+The most important thing I learned was that you must always have the correct exclusion in your Conditional Access policies, this being your Break Glass Account(s).
 Thankfully, since my mishap, Microsoft took to agreeing with that, and it is now not possible to set up a Conditional Access policy without an exclusion.
 But stay vigilant — you can still add an empty group for an exclusion, so make sure to either lock the groups with Restricted Administrative Units so no one can tamper with them or monitor them with the Conditional Access Optimization Agent.
 (Thank you to Julian Rasmussen for demoing this right after my talk!)

 #### Testing